210517-Enterprise/demos/week2/README.md

 - How would you setup a primary key that automatically increments with every `INSERT` statement?

 - What is a **constraint**?
 Give some examples.

+- What is referential integrity?
+  - Primary Key?
+Foreign Key?

+- What kind of services does AWS offer